 If you have a query regarding your tenancy agreement, please do not hesitate to contact your Housing & Community Engagement Officer.

-- To take account of your views,
+- To listen and take account of your views,

 - To carry out the repairs which we are responsible for within an acceptable timeframe,